dddrrreee/cs140e-23win/labs/7-bootloader/README.md

   0. Start working on getting `my-install unix-side/hello.bin` to boot correctly.
+  1. You can toggle tracing on and off from the command line.
+     `my-install --trace-control` will emit the bootloader
+     control messsages.  `my-install --trace-all` will emit all bootloader messages (including the code)
-  1. You should enable tracing (set `trace_p=1`) for everything besides sending the raw code over so you can compare what you do to other people.
+     so you can compare what you do to other people.
-  2. Make sure you check that the `TRACE:HASH` output matches other people: if not, there is a bug in your `read_file`.
+  2. Make sure you check that the `TRACE:simple_boot:` hash output matches other people: if not, there is a bug in your `read_file`.
-  3. Once this works, run the other tests we provide (we will add these during the lab).
+  3. Once this works, run the tests in the `checkoff` directory.
+     The [checkoff README](checkoff/README.md) describes them in
+     more detail.
   4. Copy `my-install` to your `~/bin` and resource your shell.
      Now you can just use yours!
-  5. `make check BOOTLOADER=my-install` should pass.
+  5. `make check` in the different checkoff directories should pass.

 ##### A common Unix-side mistake.